-On January 23, 2024-the very last day of the Debtors' exclusivity period-the Debtors filed a proposed chapter 11 plan of reorganization [Docket No. 370] (the "Debtors' Initial Plan") and a related disclosure statement-[Docket No. 371] (the "Debtors' Initial Disclosure Statement").
+On January 23, 2024-the very last day of the Debtors' exclusivity period-the Debtors filed a proposed chapter 11 plan of reorganization [Docket No. 370] (the "Debtors' Initial Plan") and a related disclosure statement [Docket No. 371] (the "Debtors' Initial Disclosure Statement").

 Under the Debtors' Initial Plan, creditors will receive almost no recoveries, while the Debtors' existing shareholders will retain their equity interests in Eletson Holdings despite the Debtors proposing to provide creditors almost no recoveries.
-The Debtors propose to fund their plan with an up to \$10 million contribution by their existing shareholders in an undisclosed amount of cash and/or other assets (the form of such consideration being unclear), "Initial Shareholder New Value Contribution"), which proposed funding haswas not been subject to a market test or made available to any parties other than the Debtors' insiders.
+The Debtors propose to fund their plan with an up to \$10 million contribution by their existing shareholders in an undisclosed amount of cash and/or other assets (the "Initial Shareholder New Value Contribution"), which proposed funding was not subject to a market test or made available to any parties other than the Debtors' insiders.